-Heaton Park is probably the most well known Park in Greater Manchester – it’s the largest Municipal Park in Europe, and has been a haven for the people of Manchester for well over 100 years.
-It has plenty of formal gardens, and grassy areas which are perfect for picnics and ball games, but we tend to avoid these.
-There’s a large wooded area behind the Farm, which is perfect for dog walking.
+Heaton Park is probably the most well known Park in Greater Manchester.
+It’s the largest Municipal Park in Europe, and has been a haven for the people of Manchester for well over 100 years.
+Heaton Park has plenty of formal gardens, and grassy areas which are perfect for picnics and ball games.
+Although we tend to avoid these.
+It’s made it onto my places to walk your mischievous dog in Manchester list thanks to….
+The large wooded area behind the Farm, which is perfect for dog walking.
 Follow the path past the farm and round the pond, and you’ll come to a tunnel.

 Once you walk through this tunnel, it gets much quieter.
 Follow it down to the bottom and the path forks off.
 Left leads you past the pond and down towards the lake, while right takes you up into the woods.
-There’s a large clearing in here which is ideal for mischievous dogs.
-It’s enclosed for the most part with plenty of room for them to run around and have fun, without having to worry about kids (for the most part).
+There’s a large clearing in here which is an ideal place to walk your mischievous dog in Manchester.
+It’s enclosed for the most part, with plenty of room for them to run around and have fun. with the added bonus of not having to worry about many dog fearing kids.
 It’s not buggy friendly, and I’d definitely recommend you put your wellies on!

 2).
 Clifton Country Park

 We live in Salford, and Clifton Country Park is our closest suitable place for walking Monty off his lead.
-During the day on weekdays, it tends to be full of mostly dog walkers, but at the weekends you get a lot more families in there.
+During the day on weekdays, it tends to be full of mostly dog walkers.
+Alternatively, at the weekends you get a lot more families in there.

 On weekdays, we love to walk round the lake and take in the view.
 Monty loves the observation point….

-One lap of the lake works out at about 1km, and it’s about another 0.5km to and from the car park, so 1 lap is a nice flat 1.5km walk.
+One lap of the lake works out at about one kilometre, and it’s about another 0.5km to and from the car park.
+So 1 lap is a nice flat 1.5km walk.
 The good thing about the lake walk is it’s more or less flat, so it’s a nice easy walk.
 If you turn left when you start walking round the lake, you won’t feel the incline at all.